MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 ## Data latency for Auto attendant and Call queue analytics

-The data is available within 30 minutes of the call being completed, but there are cases where it can take several hours for the data to appear.
+The data is typically available within 30 minutes of the call being completed, but there are cases where it can take several hours for the data to appear.

-You have to refresh the data to see any new data.
+You have to refresh the report to see any new data.

 ## Auto attendant and Call queue historical reports